-Change feed is enabled by default for all Azure Cosmos accounts.
+Change feed is enabled by default for all Azure Cosmos DB accounts.

 The change feed includes inserts and update operations made to items within the container.
 You can capture deletes by setting a "soft-delete" flag within your items (for example, documents) in place of deletes.
 Alternatively, you can set a finite expiration period for your items with the TTL capability.
 For example, 24 hours and use the value of that property to capture deletes.
 With this solution, you have to process the changes within a shorter time interval than the TTL expiration period.

 Only the most recent change for a given item is included in the change log.
 Intermediate changes may not be available.

 Each change included in the change log appears exactly once in the change feed, and the clients must manage the checkpointing logic.
 If you want to avoid the complexity of managing checkpoints, the change feed processor provides automatic checkpointing and "at least once" semantics. using change feed with change feed processor.